StevenDStanton/cli-tools-for-windows/README.md

 wc [OPTION]... --files0-from=F
 ```

+### Compress

+Ok so this is not a linux tool, I just wanted to take my hand at building a command line Huffman Encoder/Decoder

 ## License

 This project is released under the MIT License.
 For more details, see the [LICENSE](LICENSE) file.